Skip to main content

 The Data Ecosystem

-Understanding the flow of is the first step toward reclaiming control.
+Understanding the flow of your wellness data is the first step toward reclaiming control.
 The process is intentionally opaque, but it generally follows a predictable path.
 It is a multi-layered system with various actors, each with a vested interest in the acquisition and analysis of your information.
 Recognizing these actors and their roles is essential to comprehending the full scope of the issue.

 Key Players in the Data Sharing Network